Sodium Polystyrene Sulfonate

 • Elderly: Higher doses in elderly patients may result in fecal impaction.

 • Pediatric: Oral administration in neonates and use in neonates with reduced gut motility (postoperatively or drug-induced) is contraindicated.
-Oral or rectal administration of sorbitol-containing sodium polystyrene sulfonate suspensions in neonates (particularly with prematurity) is also contraindicated due to propylene glycol content and risk of intestinal necrosis and digestive hemorrhage.
-Use sodium polystyrene sulfonate (without sorbitol) with caution in premature or low-birth-weight infants.
+Rectal administration of sorbitol-containing formulations in neonates is also contraindicated.
+Use with caution in premature or low-birth-weight infants.
 Use with caution in children when administering rectally; excessive dosage or inadequate dilution may result in fecal impaction.

 Dosage form specific issues: